YoungDogg/Udemy-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/day_31/docs/question_n_answer.md

   - `assert_any_call`, What does it do?
     - It checks if `MockCard`is called with this `(**test_data[0]["words"])`
   - `**test_data[0]["words"]`, why kwarg is here?
+    - `**` is used to unpack dictionaries.
+It can be used not only defining, but calling method too.